Athens city tour, 360-degree panoramic views from Lycabettus Hill summit

 Vallianeio Megaron

 The middle building of the three Athens Trilogy neoclassical buildings.
-2-minute walk from Panepistimio Metro Station (Red Line).
+2-minute walk from Panepistimio Metro Station (Red Line), use the exit labelled National Library.

 George arrives 10 minutes early.
 Look for the Ultimate Athens orange branded shirt.